Package Holiday Claims: Compensation From The UK For Injury Whilst On Holiday Overseas

-Package holiday claims: discover what a package holiday is, the UK law relating to accident compensation for package holiday claims, how to claim compensation even if you book your holiday from another EU country, how to receive free legal help from a specialist solicitor and see answers to frequently asked questions about overseas accident claims.
+Discover what a package holiday is; the UK law relating to accident compensation for package holiday claims; how to claim compensation even if you book your holiday from another EU country; claiming for injury whilst not on a package holiday; how to receive free legal help from a specialist solicitor.

 A package holiday is a holiday, trip or excursion with: